Miss Russia 2010

-Miss Russia 2010, was held in Barvikha Luxury Village Concert Hall in Moscow, Russia, on 6 March 2010.
+Miss Russia 2010 the 18th edition of the Miss Russia pageant, was held in Barvikha Luxury Village Concert Hall in Moscow on 6 March 2010.
 51 contestants from all over Russia competed for the crown.
 Sofia Rudieva of Saint Petersburg crowned her successor, Irina Antonenko of Yekaterinburg, at the end of the event.
 Stefania Fernandez and Kaiane Aldorino participated in the event.

 The preparatory phase

 From October to December 2009 and a series of large-scale preliminary rounds.
 Take part in the qualifying round could any girl satisfying the following conditions: age from 17 to 22 years, rising from 175 cm, the presence of Russian citizenship.

 12 February 2010 and the pretender to the title of Miss Russia 2010 "were gathered in Moscow at a preparatory stage for the final awards ceremony.
 Girls byle located in the suburban five-star hotel "Imperial Park Hotel & SPA».
 With finalists for a month working stylists beauty "Monet".
 Also, regular classes in dance fitness y, speech technique and shows.
 For the finalists was drawn up a special menu that includes dishes from lean fish, meat, and turkey, light soups, as well as a large number of vegetables and fruits.
 Use Spirits baking and chocolate and was completely prohibited.

 14 February 2010 and the candidates together for the first time showed the press.
 They were invited to a rehearsal "Viennese Ball in Moscow|Eighth Viennese Ball in Moscow", which will be 24 April 2010 and Old Guest House|Living Dvore.
 Classes were held under the leadership of President «Russian Dance Union» Stanislav Popov.
 He said the winner of Miss Russia 2010 "will open the Viennese Ball, as it is not excluded that there will be a few more members chosen from among the finalists.
-Also one of the organizers of the contest,Vera Krasova reported that This year was made the new crown for the winner:
+Also one of the organizers of the contest, Vera Krasova reported that This year was made the new crown for the winner: